 That’s welcome news for the sector — many potash operations have closed in recent years, and some are waiting on the sidelines for better days.
 These include BHP Billiton’s (ASX:BHP,NYSE:BHP,LSE:BLT) Jansen asset in Canada, which is on hold until it is able to pass “strict investment hurdles.”

-According to the US Geological Survey, other potash operations set to come online between 2018 and 2021 include new mines in Belarus, China, Russia and Spain.
-These new projects could add an additional 15 million MT of output by 2021.
+According to the US Geological Survey (USGS), other potash and production operations set to come online between 2018 and 2021 include new in Belarus, China, Russia and Spain.
+These new projects could an additional 15 million MT of output by 2021.

-The organization estimates that consumption will increase to 45.6 million MT by 2021, and suggests that Asia and South America will be the largest potash consumers.
+The USGS estimates that of potash and related will from 42.2 million MT in 2018 to 46.2 million MT by 2021, and suggests that Asia and South America will be the largest potash consumers.

 With that in mind, it’s worth looking at the top countries for potash production in 2017.
 Here’s an overview of the 10 countries that produced the most of the fertilizer, as per US Geological Survey data.

 Canada is the producer of potash, with production growing by 2-million MT annually since 2016.
 The country’s fell slightly in 2018, from 12,200 million MT in 2017, to 12,000 million MT.